qyang-nj/llios/macho_parser/LC_CODE_SIGNATURE.md

 The app binary isn't the only thing in the app bundle.
 There are Info.plist and lots of other files, called resources.
 Each special slot stores the hash of specific thing.
 > -1: Hash of bundle Info.plist
-> -2: Hash of embeded code signing requirements (described later)
+> -2: Hash of embedded code signing requirements (described later)
 > -3: Hash of `_CodeSignature/CodeResources`
 > -4: App specific hash (usually not used)
 > -5: Hash of entitlement embedded in the code signature (described later)